jzheng13/SSUI-Homework-3/README.md

    ![Popup](./mockups/popup_cart.png)

 ## Reflection
 The project was challenging for me in two ways.
 Firstly, I do not have much experience in making high-quality digital mock-ups given the absence of libraries which are already available.
 Previously, when constructing mock-ups for previous assignment, I had access to the Android Material library and was able to drag and drop elements.
-In this assignment, such choices was not available and thus I had to scale down on my plans so accommodate for my lack of familiarity in design and in the JavaScript language.
+In this assignment, such choices was not available and thus I had to scale down on my plans to accommodate for my lack of familiarity in both design and the JavaScript language.

 Additionally, I had trouble getting the CSS styles to work as I wanted and thus there are still minor bugs in the final product.